vnugent/rachael/README.md

 Rachael
 =======

-Rachael is an ircbot designed to help you quickly deploy apps to kubernetes/openshift-origin
+Rachael is an IRC bot designed to help you deploy instant apps to Kubernetes/OpenShift.